RFanGit/arknights_autorecruit_bot/README.md

 # Recruitment Bot

-This is an automated recruitment bot that performs recruitment targetting an operator specified by the user.
-It is helpful for using expedited plans to target specific robots or five star operators.
+This bot automates recruitment in Arknights, allowing users to target specific operators (like robots or five-star operators) efficiently using expedited plans.

 It connects with an emulator via adb and uses OCR to determine the optimal tags for the character, and inputs them in before expediting.

 ## Features
-- Automates recruitment tasks based on tags and priorities.
+- Automates recruitment based on image recognized tags and user priorities.
-- Automatically stops recruitment if a six star or five star operator is detected
+- Stops recruitment if guaranteed six star or five star operator tags are detected.
 - (Optional) Prioritizes four star guarantees for yellow certificates if the primary operator's rarity cannot be guaranteed, or or stops recruitment if the Robot tag is detected.
 Specified by user preferences.

 ## Requirements